 In granite quarries near Aswan, we used laser scanning to document the beds where largest obelisks were removed.
 In the massive quarries of Gebel Silsileh, which stretch along both sides of the Nile for many kilometers, we looked for interesting relationships between the Nile and its flanking work sites.
 Where chapels suggested votives were offered to the river, or where causeways once carried barges laden with worked stone when the Nile was in flood, we took note.
 By coordinating ground-penetrating sonar in the Nile with mapping of the surrounding quarries, we found objects of interest that SCA divers will explore in future seasons.

 Starting in 02015, INSIGHT joined Dr. Maria Nilsson and Dr. John Ward of The Gebel es Silsileh Epigraphic Survey Project for their work on site.
-We created 3D documentation for their rediscovery of the “lost” temple of Kheny, as shown in the image sequence at right.
-Our other projects on site have included photography and modeling of the speos at Gebel es Silsileh (see right), and numerous naoi on site.
+We created 3D documentation for their rediscovery of the “lost” temple of Kheny, as shown in the image sequence above.
+Our other projects on site have included photography and modeling of the speos at Gebel es Silsileh (see right), and numerous naoi on site, below.